 Genital herpes is a highly infectious sexually transmitted disease caused by the herpes simplex strain.
 Genital herpes takes the form of uncomfortable and painful red sores, water blisters and ulcers that lie on and around the genitals, buttocks, thighs or anal opening.
 It is passed on through touch or contact with any active area, although in some cases these symptoms are not always visible.

 The symptoms of genital herpes do not always appear right away.
 It's estimated that as many as 80% of people carrying the virus don't know that they have it and it may be years before they experience the symptoms.
 Others may be less lucky and will experience the symptoms soon after infection, with outbreaks occurring regularly during the first year of contracting the virus.

 Most people will be advised to use antiviral medications.
 There are three popular prescription medications for herpes: Aciclovir, Valtrex and Famvir.
 They can all be used to treat genital herpes, cold sores and shingles but the required dosage is different for each condition.
-These tablets are taken orally to help to reduce the uncomfortable symptoms of the herpes virus and are clinically proven to be effective in this regard.
+These tablets are taken orally to help to reduce the uncomfortable symptoms of the herpes virus.
 These medications are often recommended for primary outbreaks.